EteimZ/fs_impl/README.md

 # File System Implementation

-A visual file system implemented in Python built for educational purposes.
+A virtual file system implemented in Python built for educational purposes.

 A file system serves as the interface between an operating system and the storage device.
 Its role is to establish a logical representation of the storage device.
 Without the file system, you would have to manually write to the storage device.